UPPMAX/programming_formalisms_intro/doc/startup.md

    git add planet.py
 ```
 - Check the status.
-- The output should show the new changes since you work on GitHub
+- The output should show the new changes since your work on GitHub
 ```console
    git status
 ```